Censorship by Apple: Chaos Computer Club videos about security vulnerabilities

 In October 2015, Apple rejected a custom streaming application for Apple TV that was created by some members of the Frankfurt branch of Chaos Computer Club, Europe's largest hacker association.
 The application was meant to show recordings of talks from Chaos Computer Club's conferences.
 According to a blog post that was written about the incident, Apple's reason was because "some of the videos show how to hack Apple devices".
 The recordings are publicly available and are hosted on YouTube as well.
 Using the YouTube app still allows playback of the content on Apple devices.

 The Binding of Isaac: Rebirth

 Apple banned the video game The Binding of Isaac: Rebirth from appearing in the iOS App Store due to its cartoon depictions of violence towards children.
 The game was subsequently accepted in the next year, with a 17+ rating.

 Telegram and Telegram X

 In February 2018, Apple removed Telegram and Telegram X, encrypted messaging applications made by Telegram Messenger LLP, from the App Store due to content deemed inappropriate.
 Apple specifically cited instances of child pornography that was made available to users, and subsequently banned the apps until the situation could be dealt with.

 InfoWars

-Apple removed Infowars app from the App Store in September 2018 citing content that violated their policy against indecent material.
+Apple removed the InfoWars app from the App Store in September 2018 citing content that violated their policy against indecent material.
 Apple's ban simply prevents users from downloading the app, but does not restrict access to those with the app installed.